 The following describes the structure of a gadget3 model, from the bottom up.

-formula, created using the tilde operator (~
+R formula, or the tilde operator

 For example, let’s declare a function that produces a formula, and make some: